History

 In a nutshell

-Trifork is a pioneering global technology partner, empowering enterprise and public sector customers with innovative solutions.
-With more than 1,200 professionals across 73 business units in 16 countries, Trifork delivers expertise in inspiring, building, and running advanced software solutions across diverse sectors, including public administration, healthcare, manufacturing, logistics, energy, financial services, retail, and real estate.
+Trifork is a pioneering global technology company, empowering enterprise and public sector customers with innovative digital products and solutions.
+With 1,197 employees across 16 countries, Trifork specializes in designing, building, and operating advanced software in public administration, healthcare, financial services, energy, and aviation.

 The software industry is characterized by rapid change.
 Hence, Trifork always needs to be at the forefront of innovation to stay relevant for our customers.
 Our culture is deeply rooted in curiosity about new technologies.
 It means that we can attract highly skilled people, which in turn ensures competitive strength.